JB Pritzker, Governor, State of Illinois

 Illinois PaCE

-Listed below are various resources available for students, families, and educators to support students' efforts in making the most informed decision about college and career planning, beginning in 8th grade and continuing through high school.
+Below are the various resources available for students, families, and educators to support students in making an informed decision about college and career planning.

-If a school, district, or community would like their framework to be added, send a copy of the framework to isac.pace@illinois.gov.
+Visit the PaCE Customized Framework Examples page to view customized PaCE frameworks from high schools/districts/organization across Illinois.
+If a school, district, or community would like their framework to be added, send a copy of the framework to isac.pace@illinois.gov!

 PaCE Implementation Process